 If you want some peace of mind, don’t ever pack your carry-on bag without a checklist.
 We recommend you start packing a few days in advance.
 This way, you’ll have plenty of time to pack all your baby gear.
 Here’s a list of necessities that you should never leave behind:

 - Diapers and wipes – You need to have enough diapers and wipes for travel time plus extra.
-Your flight might get delayed; your car can get a puncture, etc. Always be prepared for the unexpected.
 Also, bring a roll of doggy poop bags in your diaper bag to contain the soiled diapers just in case you have to change them indoor or mid-flight.
+Parenting, especially early parenting, can leave you with little spare time.
+If you’re in a time crunch, KeaBabies delivers everything baby, from diapers and baby gear to maternity wear.

 - Change of clothes – Babies and toddlers are messy.
-A messy diaper can ruin an outfit; your baby might vomit all over themselves and on you, etc.; the scenarios of how your baby can dirty themselves are plenty.
 Always have a couple changes of clothes for you and your kids at hand.
+If you’re shopping for new ones, check out Nordstorm.com for awesome baby clothes.

 - Two or three receiving blankets – They are great for naps, for keeping your child warm, as a nursing cover-up, and for keeping your clothes shielded from spit-ups.
-They are also great for using as a ground cover in case of diaper changes on the floor or in bathroom where no changing station is available.
+Receiving Blankets have multi-purpose usage.

 - A baby carrier or a sling